yoctoproject/poky/documentation/migration-guides/migration-2.2.rst

    :term:`SRC_URI` parameters to specify these.
 This change is more in-line with how the other fetchers work for source control systems.
-Recipes that fetch from Perforce will need to be updated to use ``SRCREV`` in place of specifying the source revision within ``SRC_URI``.
+Recipes that fetch from Perforce will need to be updated to use :term:`SRCREV` in place of specifying the source revision within ``SRC_URI``.

 -  Some of BitBake's internal code structures for accessing the recipe